shamanengine/shamanengine.github.io/venv.md

-# How to move your Python project from one device to another
+# How to move Python project from one device to another

 Let's assume you have created and developed Python project on Device 1 and you want to make it work somewhere else Device 2.
 In my case I have:
 - created a project in my cozy PyCharm IDE on a laptop